tox-dev/tox/docs/user_guide.rst

    Only if all environments ran successfully tox will return exit code ``0`` (success).
 In this case you'll also see the message ``congratulations :)``.

-tox will take care of environment variable isolation for you (will remove system environment variables not specified via ``passenv``).
+tox will take care of environment variable isolation for you.
+That means it will remove system environment variables not specified via
+``passenv``.
 Furthermore, it will also alter the ``PATH`` variable so that your commands resolve within the current active tox environment.
-In general, all executables outside of hte tox environment are available in ``commands``, but external commands need to be explicitly allowed via the :ref:`allowlist_externals` configuration.
+In general, all executables outside of the tox environment are available in ``commands``, but external commands need to be explicitly allowed via the :ref:`allowlist_externals` configuration.

 Main features